broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

 * Update TDR ingest script task and docker to remove staging bucket and specify timestamp fields
 * Specify the RSEM post-processed transcriptome bam as output
-* Dynamically allocate memory in fastp task, increase fixed memory to 8gb in RNASeQC2, and increased fixed memory to 64gb in GroupByUMI
+* Dynamically allocate memory in Fastp task, increase fixed memory to 8gb in RNASeQC2, and increased fixed memory to 64gb in GroupByUMI
 * Remove transcriptome bam index from output
 * Add monitoring script to fastp and GroupByUMI tasks during soft-launch/continuous improvement
+* Add maxRestries to Fastp, GroupByUMI, and RNASeQC2

 # 1.0.16
 2022-07-15 (Date of Last Commit)